myclevorname/narser/README.md

 ## Building

-Narser targets 0.15.0 nightly releases.
-Once 0.15.0 releases, it will target stable versions.
+Narser simultaneously targets the 0.15.0 nightly and 0.14.1.

 If you want to run the tests, first run `mkdir src/tests/empty`.
 TODO: Make it create an empty directory instead